Conditions | Canada Hyperbarics Skip to main content

 Conditions & Clinical Evidence

-Hyperbaric oxygen therapy is recognized for multiple indications by the Undersea and Hyperbaric Medical Society (UHMS).
+Hyperbaric oxygen therapy is recognised for 14 conditions by Health Canada.
+The UHMS Indications list partially overlaps and is broader.
 Evidence levels range from gold-standard RCTs to emerging pilot studies.

 Level A